This leaflet is about how some migraine attacks (episodes) may be triggered by various things.

 It may help to keep a migraine diary.
 A pattern may emerge, and it may be possible to avoid one or more things that may trigger your migraine attacks.
 (But note: too much effort trying to identify triggers may cause anxiety.
 In some people it may do more harm than good to search for triggers, especially if no trigger is found - which is common.)

 Many people blame foods as triggers.
 However, foods are not thought to be common triggers.
-Suspect a food as a trigger if a migraine occurs within six hours of eating the suspected food and cutting out the food reduces the number of migraine attacks.
+Suspect a food as a trigger if a migraine occurs within six hours of eating the suspected food and cutting out the food reduces the number of migraine attacks (episodes).

 Some people need a combination of triggers to set off a migraine.
 For example, some women may only get a migraine if they drink red wine and are having a period.
-Another example is that a food trigger may only set off a migraine if you are also over-tired.
+Another example is that a food trigger may only set off a migraine if a person is also overtired.

 An example of a migraine diary is provided below.
 It may help to fill it in over 3-4 months so that you and your doctor develop a better understanding of your migraines.